IanPhilips/UnityOculusAndroidVRBrowser/README.md

 ![video](https://raw.githubusercontent.com/IanPhilips/UnityAndroidVRBrowser/master/output.gif)

 This is in `Beta` mode.
 It's been tested and works on the Oculus Go.
 Requires Android API 25.
+If you can answer [this](https://stackoverflow.com/questions/54224025/surfacetexture-in-android-plugin-doesnt-work-in-unity-eth-reward/54311593) question you'd be extremely helpful to the improvement of this repo.

 ## Usage
 Open the `GazePointerWebviewScene` and use your head to aim and the controller's trigger to click.
 Make sure the browser has pivot points set to (0.5,0.5) so click coordinates translate correctly to the Android's `WebView` coordinates.